SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 This tutorial was tested successfully in Ubuntu 14.04, ROS-indigo with OpenCV 3.0.0.

-# 5. Installation
+# 4. Installation of relevant dependencies/packages

 ###  Install ROS
+We used ROS Indigo in this tutorial.
+But the tutorial could work even in ROS Kinetic/Lunar, although we did not validate it in Kinetic Kame.

 We recommend you install _ros-indigo-desktop-full_ so that you have all the necessary packages.
-This full package comes with Gazebo 2.2 as default.
-We recommend using a desktop PC or a laptop.
+The full package comes with Gazebo 2.2 as default.
+We recommend using a desktop PC or a laptop with Ubuntu 14.04+.

 ### Installing iRobot Create2 (Roomba 600) Driver
 The ROS driver for Create2 robot is provided by the Autonomy lab at SFU, Canada.